jgm/pandoc/CONTRIBUTING.md

     external C libraries should especially be avoided.

 10. We aim for compatibility with at least the last three released ghc versions, and sometimes more.
-Currently pandoc can be compiled on ghc 8.10 and higher.
+Currently we support ghc versions 9.6 and higher.
 All pull requests and commits are tested automatically on GitHub Actions.

 Tests
 -----